Aliases for NKX2-1 Gene

 GeneCards Summary for NKX2-1 Gene

 NKX2-1 (NK2 Homeobox 1) is a Protein Coding gene.
-Diseases associated with NKX2-1 include chorea, hereditary benign and choreoathetosis, hypothyroidism, and neonatal respiratory distress.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and AHR Pathway (Qiagen).
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription regulatory region DNA binding.
-An important paralog of this gene is NKX2-5.
+Diseases associated with NKX2-1 include Choreoathetosis And Congenital Hypothyroidism With Or Without Pulmonary Dysfunction and Chorea, Benign Hereditary.
+Among its related pathways are Neuroscience and Preimplantation Embryo.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and enzyme binding.
+An important paralog of this gene is NKX2-4.